-Hollow Knight's story, such as it is, follows the same formula as Dark Souls too, hiding meaningless text fragments in out-of-the-way, cleverly hidden locations and framing the tedium of hunting them down and trying to fit them together as "rewarding ingenuity and cleverness".
-Or to put it more bluntly, Team Cherry is selling a box of newspaper shreds labeled in crayon as 'the most important literary masterwork since the Iliad" and marks are taking their silence in response to their theories as some kind of confirmation that they're all absolutely correct and that they're a genius too; just one far less successful than their gods at Team Cherry because of [their scapegoat of choice here].
-Basically, if you have something to prove about how much of a profound thinker and an elite old-school gamer you are and how you're so much better and smarter than everyone else because of "your" choice in electronic toys, you'll happily play it through three or more times a day and brag about how you're the 67,385th person to unlock every one of its cheevos and endlessly overanalyze it on social media and gaming forums, putting hundreds of times more thought into every element of its design and writing than anyone who worked on it ever did while decrying anyone who doesn't share your high opinion of yourself for it as a "fake gamer" and probably a [scapegoat of choice here] too.
-Otherwise, Hollow Knight, like all "Soulslikes", is just more boring bluster sold by and to narcissistic quasi-intellectual bullies only interested in being put on a pedestal and worshipped rather than using their public platform or whatever irreplaceable intellectual gifts they imagine having to benefit anyone besides themselves.
-The worst kind of bullies, really.
+Hollow Knight's story, such as it is, follows the same formula as Dark Souls too, hiding meaningless text fragments in out-of-the-way, cleverly hidden locations and framing the tedium of hunting them down and trying to fit them together (filling in the enormous remaining gaps with their own fan fiction) as "rewarding ingenuity and cleverness".
+Or to put it more bluntly, Team Cherry is selling a box of newspaper shreds labeled in crayon as 'the most important literary masterwork since the Iliad" and their marks are taking silence in response to their theories as some kind of confirmation that they're all absolutely correct and that they're a genius too; just one far less successful than their gods at Team Cherry because of [their scapegoat of choice here].
+Basically, if you have something to prove about how much of an elite old-school gamer you are and how you're so much better and smarter than everyone else because of "your" choice in electronic toys, you'll happily play it through three or more times a day and brag about how you're the 67,385th person to unlock every one of its cheevos and endlessly overanalyze it on social media and gaming forums, putting hundreds of times more thought into every element of its design and writing than anyone who worked on it ever did while decrying anyone who doesn't share your high opinion of yourself for it as a "fake gamer" and probably a [scapegoat of choice here] too.
+Otherwise, Hollow Knight, like all "Soulslikes", is just more tedious bombast sold by and to narcissistic bullies only interested in being put on a pedestal and worshipped rather than using their public platform or whatever irreplaceable intellectual gifts they imagine having to benefit anyone besides themselves; the worst kind of bullies, really.

 Being smug and condescending over selling you basic game mechanics at premium prices is a feature!